CarlitosCarreras/tourist-satisfaction-seville-nlp/README.md

 The collected reviews correspond to major tourist attractions and tourism services located in Seville.

-The original dataset is not distributed in this repository.
+An anonymized version of the dataset is included in this repository.

 ---